sfl0r3nz05/AddSelfSignedCertificate/Readme.md

 ### Basic Broker Configuration

-The broker configuration is done in the file mosquitto.conf
+The broker configuration is done in the file `mosquitto.conf`.

 ```console
 listener 8883 0.0.0.0